stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

   signatures][lamport].

-  Matt Corallo started a [discussion][news qr corallo] around the general idea of adding a quantum resistant signature checking opcode to tapscript.
+  Matt Corallo started a [discussion][news qr corallo] around the general idea of adding a quantum resistant signature checking opcode to [tapscript][topic tapscript].
 Later, Abdelhamid Bakhta [proposed][abdel stark] native STARK verification as one such opcode and Conduition [wrote][conduition sphincs] about their work optimizing SLH-DSA (SPHINCS) quantum resistant signatures as another option.
 Any quantum resistant signature checking opcode including `OP_CAT` added to tapscript could be combined with [BIP360][] to fully quantum harden Bitcoin outputs.

-  Tadge Dryja [proposed][news qr agg] one way in which bitcoin could implement general cross-input signature aggregation which would partially mitigate the large size of post-quantum signatures.
+  Tadge Dryja [proposed][news qr agg] one way in which Bitcoin could implement general cross-input signature aggregation which would partially mitigate the large size of post-quantum signatures.